 Advocates protect your right to avoid discrimination in the workplace for people with diabetes.
 They also help keep our children with diabetes safer with the “Safe at School Campaign.”
 Many advocates show up in state capitols and in Washington D.C. to meet with Congress and the Senate to ensure healthcare is affordable and available to all of those affected by diabetes.

 But advocates don’t only exist on the national level or through formal organizations.
 Here, on Diabetic Connect, you realize you are not alone in the “fight” to remain healthy and strong with diabetes.
 United we stand together with the common goal to one day end diabetes in our lifetime!
 Until that day comes, we have partners across the country and the globe to help each other be stronger and live better.
 Knowing that there are advocates working for you and your families with diabetes will hopefully make you even more empowered.

 You, too, can become an advocate.
-But you might be asking, “How?” or intimidated by what that might entail.
-First, I would check out websites such as ADA or JDRF and see what types of programs you can join and what would be the best “fit” for you.
+But you might be asking, “How?”
+First, I would check out websites such as the American Diabetes Association or JDRF and see what types of programs you can join and what would be the best “fit” for you.
 For example, if you are a healthcare professional, you may want to investigate advocacy groups that work in healthcare reform, etc. Whether you want to work to continue the Special Diabetes Program (SDP), a national program working on research and other projects to help treat and one day cure diabetes, or the Medicare Diabetes Prevention Act to improve the health of seniors, you can find a program that may fit your needs and interests.